-Restructuring and employee severance costs in the three and six months ended March 31, 2024 primarily included expenses incurred related to facility closures in connection with the Company's office optimization plan and workforce reductions in both of its reportable segments.
-Restructuring and employee severance costs in the three and six months ended March 31, 2023 primarily included expenses incurred in connection with a workforce reduction in the Company's U.S. Healthcare Solutions reportable segment.
+Restructuring and employee severance costs in the three and six nine months ended March 31, 2024 June 30, 2024 primarily included expenses incurred related to facility closures in connection with the Company's office optimization plan and workforce reductions in both of its reportable segments.
+Restructuring and employee severance costs in the three and six nine months ended March 31, 2023 June 30, 2023 primarily included expenses incurred in connection with a workforce reduction reductions in both the Company's U.S. Healthcare Solutions reportable segment segments.

-Business transformation efforts in the three and six months ended March 31, 2024 and 2023 included rebranding costs associated with the Company's name change to Cencora and non-recurring expenses related to significant strategic initiatives to improve operational efficiency, including certain technology initiatives.
+Business transformation efforts in the three and six nine months ended March 31, 2024 June 30, 2024 and 2023 included rebranding costs associated with the Company's name change to Cencora and non-recurring expenses related to significant strategic initiatives to improve operational efficiency, including certain technology initiatives.
 The majority of these costs related to services provided by third-party consultants.

-As previously disclosed in a Current Report on Form 8-K on February 21, 2024, the Company experienced a cybersecurity event where data from its information systems was exfiltrated.
+As previously disclosed in a Current Report on Form 8-K on February 21, 2024, the March 2024 quarter, the Company experienced a cybersecurity event where data from its information systems was exfiltrated.
 In connection with this event, the Company incurred costs that were recorded in Other, net in the above table.
-The majority of Other, net in the three and six months ended March 31, 2024 related to this cybersecurity event.
+The majority of the costs included in Other, net in the three and six nine months ended March 31, 2024 June 30, 2024 related to this cybersecurity event.

-In the three months ended March 31, 2023, one of the Company's foreign business units experienced a cybersecurity event that impacted a standalone legacy information technology platform in one country and the foreign business unit's ability to operate in that country for approximately two weeks.
+In the three nine months ended March 31, 2023 June 30, 2023, one of the Company's foreign business units experienced a cybersecurity event that impacted a standalone legacy information technology platform in one country and the foreign business unit's ability to operate in that country for approximately two weeks.
 In connection with this event, the Company incurred costs to restore the foreign business unit's operations in that country, which were recorded in Other, net in the above table.
-The majority of Other, net in the three and six months ended March 31, 2023 related to this cybersecurity event.
+The majority of the costs included in Other, net in the three and six nine months ended March 31, 2023 June 30, 2023 related to this cybersecurity event.